Categorification of quantum symmetric pairs I: Categorification and canonical bases

 \begin{prop} The $2$-functor $\Gamma^{\ext}:\frakU^{\jmath,\ext}_r\to \frakF_{r,m}$ is locally full for any $r$ and $m$. \end{prop}

-Note that $\frakU^{\jmath,\ext}_r$ only differs from $\frakU^{\jmath}_r$ by bubbles labeled by $\hf+r$, which are virtually nilpotent.
+Note that $\frakU^{\jmath,\ext}_r$ only differs from $\frakU^{\jmath}_r$ by bubbles labeled by $\hf+r$, which live in strictly positive degree.
 Hence the canonical embedding $\dot\frakU^\jmath_r\to \dot\frakU^{\jmath,\ext}_r$ sends indecomposable $1$-morphisms to indecomposable ones, and induces an isomorphism on Grothendieck groups (as argued in \cite[Proposition 3]{Webcomparison}).
 Applying \cite[Lemma~10]{Webcomparison}, we have established the following corollary.

 \begin{cor} The map $K_0(\dot\frakU^\jmath)\to K_0(\frakF_{r,m})$ induced by $\Gamma$ sends the classes of indecomposable 1-morphisms in $\dot\frakU^\jmath$ which are not annihilated by $\Gamma$ bijectively to the classes of indecomposable 1-morphisms in $\frakF_{r,m}$. \end{cor}